 I even heard that you were on your turn invited in programs from your guests?

 Indeed, it’s such a cool exchange.
 For example, I invited DJ Rokia and she invited me to her private showcase.
-My first guest Renaud also invited me to take part in his podcast “Boop and Edna” for a special episode about Belgium released on July 21st.
+My first guest Renaud also invited me to take part in his podcast “Boop and Edna” for a special episode about Belgium.
 It’s super fun because it’s recorded with a live audience at Cabaret Mademoiselle with my friend and colleague Fanny Ruwet.
 I am happy we have these moments again.
 Altogether, the COVID break was a moment to take some time for myself, but I absolutely needed to be back on stage.
 Back with people and back with real laughter.

 Do you feel it is true if we say you are “nen echte brusseleir” as we say, since you are even bilingual in your profession ?
 Not a lot of comedians are performing their art in two languages such as French and Dutch.
 How did this all happen ?